ramthiagu/bot-education/labs/Lab_Text_Analytics_Bot.md

 ![run from VS](images/defaulthtm_senti.PNG)

-Open the Bot Framework Emulator application.
+**Open the Bot Framework Emulator application.**

 For local testing with the emulator make sure the Id and password fields are clear:

 ![bot emulator 1](images/emulator_clear_ids.PNG)

-Test out this the bot.
+**Test out this bot in the emulator.**

 ![bot emulator ](images/bot_emulator_textsenti.PNG)